 One caveat to keep in mind if you overload your trailer is that you risk being found liable if you are in an accident with a fatality and it is discovered your rig was over its weight limit.
 This is true both if the truck is too small for the trailer and/or if the trailer itself is loaded beyond its capacity.

 FOUNDATION – FRAME, AXLES, TIRES.
-SUSPENSION and LANDING JACKS
+SUSPENSION, LANDING JACKS & BRAKES

 The next thing we look at in a trailer is the frame and axles.
 Almost all trailers are assembled on frames built by Lippert Components.
 A few manufacturers build their own frames in-house.